 According to the nutritional information, the mango is a sugar bomb.
 Therefore, is it perhaps the vitamins that make the mango healthy?

 One cup of mango pieces (165 grams) can provide the daily requirement of vitamin C and ¾ of the daily requirement of manganese, but that’s about it.
-Mango does not contain any other vitamins or minerals worth mentioning (*).
+Mango contains no other vitamins or minerals worth mentioning (*).

 Mangoes are good sources of vitamin C. One large mango can provide the daily requirement of vitamin C.